 Ordinance #230268 will determine the fate of residential neighborhoods in Kansas City, Missouri.
 It will impact whether those neighborhoods are safe for residents, including families with children.

-We are asking our elected representatives to partner with residents and neighborhoods to create a reasonable compromise that allows for sustainable growth but protects the rights and interests of permanent residents.
+I am strongly urging our elected representatives to partner with residents and neighborhoods to create a reasonable compromise that allows for sustainable growth but protects the rights and interests of permanent residents.